Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Parks and Recreation office handles the renting of the facilities.
-You can rent either arena, our Multi-Purpose or Dry Gulch building and/or the covered pavilion to host any event you can think of.
+The Parks and Recreation Office handles the renting of the facilities.
+You can rent the arenas, the Barrel House or Dry Gulch building and/or the covered pavilion to host an event.
 Contact the Parks and Recreation office at (775) 423-7733 for pricing and availability.

 All businesses having assets within Churchill County must complete and file an annual declaration which lists any personal property that is used in conjunction with the business as of the lien date, which is July 1st.
 The declaration is normally filed during the month of July each year.
 If the declaration is received by the business at any other time, it is due within fifteen days of receipt.
 New businesses should contact the Churchill County Assessor at the same time the business license is acquired, or prior to opening the business.
 Please remember, the responsibility of keeping the Assessor informed of any changes in the business address, location or mailing change, is that of the taxpayer.
 To add a new business or change information regarding an existing business, a declaration is available below to download.
 Please complete this form and return it to our office.

 The completed declaration provides most of the information needed to determine the taxable value of the business personal property.
 All personal property used for the business should be listed completely and accurately.
 The cost and year of acquisition should be listed on the declaration.
 The cost is defined as the purchase price of the item, including any applicable shipping and installation charges.
 The year of purchase or acquisition is needed so that the value of the property can be reduced by any applicable depreciation.
 The depreciation factors are based on expected life schedules prescribed by the Nevada Tax Commission through the Personal Property Manual.